 Under the Lending Code, which banks must adhere to, any mental health information you tell your bank should only be recorded with the account holder’s consent.

-If, for example, you have bipolar disorder, and there are times when you are more likely to overspend or sign up for extra credit cards, you can ask your bank to add a note to your file.
+If, for example, you have bipolar disorder and there are times when you are more likely to overspend or sign up for extra credit cards, you can ask your bank to add a note to your file.

 Being diagnosed with a serious illness can have a devastating effect on your finances.
-You may need to take time off for treatment and recovery from surgery, or adapt your home to help you cope with your new condition.
+You may need to take time off for treatment and recovery from surgery or adapt your home to help you cope with your new condition.

 This could include flexibility on mortgage payments, interest freezes on credit cards and loans or ensuring customers are signposted to financial help as early as possible.

-If you are living with a long term health condition, or are disabled, you may also need help managing your finances now and for the future.
+If you are living with a long-term health condition, or are disabled, you may also need help managing your finances now and for the future.